 Current Treatment

 With misunderstanding the causes of TMJ disorders has come a multitude of ineffective treatments and misinformation.
-For example, products such as Doppler or joint vibration analysis of the TMJs, jaw velocity analysis, sonography, thermography, surface EMG, the myotronics and BioPak jaw tracking systems, and TEK scan bite analysis look impressive to patients and make dental exams seem thorough, but they have little to no clinical usefulness.
-Disclusion time reduction (DTR) and neuromuscular dentistry (myotronics) are non-biologic concepts that were simply constructed to market equipment.
+For example, products such as Doppler or joint vibration analysis of the TMJs, jaw velocity analysis, sonography, thermography, surface EMG, the myotronics and BioPak jaw tracking systems, and TEK scan bite analysis look impressive to patients and make dental exams seem thorough, but they have no clinical relevance and therefore cannot help determine the best treatment.
+Similarly, disclusion time reduction (DTR) and neuromuscular dentistry (myotronics) are non-biologic concepts that were simply constructed to market equipment.
 Botox has become a popular management tool, because it can sometimes relieve chronic symptoms by temporarily breaking up the symptom generating cycle; even though it weakens the jaw muscles, which limits their ability to regulate subsequent (adult) facial growth, which is at the root of most TMJ disorders.
 NTI and similar "anterior only" or "anterior jig" appliances are used widely and non-specifically, because they sometimes relieve headaches by reducing jaw muscle forces during nocturnal bruxism, just as Botox and front flat bite plate appliances do.

 Misinformation has created so much confusion in this field that the dental associations have been unable to agree on regulations or even guidelines for treatment of TMJ disorders, except to be cautious.
+Any treatment of the bite, even just stabilization, is considered risky and generally avoided.
 Most experts advocate one type of oral appliance for nearly all their patients, even though different types of appliances have completely different effects.
 Well meaning dentists often don't know what to believe.

 One result of the lack of regulation is that patients often get treatment that is not appropriate for their condition.
 Many older patients with X-rays that show extensive degeneration of the TMJs get treatments directed at their TMJs (such as surgery and steroid or PRP injections), even though their TMJs healed long ago and are no longer causing or even contributing to their symptoms.
 Many younger patients who have jaw muscles with excessive tonus due to reflex protective jaw muscle bracing in response to an inflamed TMJ receive jaw muscle treatments to try and loosen the tight jaw muscles without first protecting the inflamed joint to stop the protective muscle bracing that is producing the tightness, which is like massaging the sore tired leg muscles of someone who is walking around on a swollen ankle without first providing an ankle brace.